What We Do

 BCDI-Atlanta coordinates programs, activities, and training to ensure reading proficiency by the end of 3rd grade for all students.
 Engages students, families, and educators.

-View the books that were provided to family child care programs who participated in BCDI-Atlanta's Read to Succeed Summer Program .
+View read-alouds and lesson plans from books awarded to family child care providers and early education programs who participated in BCDI-Atlanta's 2020 Read to Succeed Summer Literacy Program, in partnership with Georgia State University-Perimeter College.

-Engage educators, parents, and support staff to learn how to plan developmentally appropriate language and literacy experiences for young children.
+BCDI-Atlanta's Early Literacy Institutes provide single workshops to engage educators, parents, and support staff to learn how to plan developmentally appropriate language and literacy experiences for young children.
+These workshops are usually held during the week, after childcare programs and elementary schools close, or virtually via self-paced online courses.